FOyelude/Massachusetts-General-Hospital-KPI-Dashboard/README.md

 1. **Data Loading and Transformation:**
    - Loaded patient records into Power BI.
    - Transformed the data to ensure accuracy and consistency.

+   **Data Structure Overview**

-2. **Creating the Dashboard:**
+3. **Creating the Dashboard:**
    - Built the dashboard in Power BI to visualize KPIs.
    - Developed measures and calculated columns to analyze patient admissions, readmissions, average stay durations, and costs per visit.
-   - Filtered and cleaned data to ensure the inclusion of relevant information and removal of any duplicates or errors.
+   - Filtered and cleaned data to ensure the inclusion of relevant information and the removal of any duplicates or errors.

 ### KEY INSIGHTS
 - **How many patients have been admitted or readmitted over time?**